 Customers Are Just a Click Away.
 Technology has also simplified connecting with people who want what you are selling.
 If you are looking for customers near where you live, you can use Google AdWords to ensure that your information gets in front of them.

 Today’s Side-Hustle Can Become Tomorrow’s Retirement Income Stream.
 Creating a small retirement income stream was definitely something I was thinking about when I started my side business.
-By starting now, I will not only have time to learn what the heck I am doing but to build a solid reputation in my field.
+By starting now, it would give me time to learn what the heck I was doing and to build a solid reputation in my field.
 And the extra money now might help me retire that much sooner!

 You Become Part of a New Community of Professionals.
 My side business is in a different field than what I do in my day job, which gave me the opportunity to join a completely new professional community.
 I have met some amazing people who I would not have met but for starting this side business.
 They are mentors and friends, and my life is richer for having gotten to know them.